 This information is intended for applicants who are applying for admission to Colorado Law for fall 2019 and claiming in-state residency for tuition purposes.
 All students are required to meet the state's requirements for residency to receive in-state tuition.
 Please read all of the information below before submitting your In-State Tuition Classification Application.
 You will be classified as an out-of-state resident and charged the higher rate of tuition if you do not apply or if you fail to provide all requested information.

 If you are a current student at the law school, you must submit a separate petition, which must be submitted by 4:30 p.m.
 MT on Wednesday, July 24, 2019.
 Petitions must be submitted to the CU Boulder Registrar, not the Law Registrar.

-The In-State Tuition Classification Application can be found here.
+The In-State Tuition Classification Application for incoming JD students can be found here.

 We ask that you submit your JD application for admission through LSAC before applying for residency.
 We will not review an in-state classification application until an accompanying JD application has been submitted.

 Fall 2019 military applicants apply for residency through the CU Boulder Office of the Registrar.